Tamara Belt, Landscape Committee Chair

 A native Spanish speaker and half-Colombian, Tamara also previously served as PTA co-chair at the Oyster-Adams Bilingual School.
 Tamara is married to Sean Greene, and they live in Woodley Park with their three children.
 She is delighted to be able to support the restoration of this neighborhood treasure.

 Sareena Jerath, Landscape Designer

 Sareena Jerath is a certified master gardener and landscape designer.
-Sareena has served on the board of ROMP (Renovations of Macomb Park) and helped to restore the neighborhood playground.
-As a previous volunteer for the Cultural Landscape Foundation, Sareena worked to identify and help preserve at-risk historical landscapes for the 2006 Landslide Program.
-Formerly, Sareena was a health lawyer with Epstein, Becker and Green in Washington.
-Sareena also holds a graduate degree in Biology, and worked as a researcher in oncology clinical trials and as an analyst with the Institutional Review Board of Massachusetts General Hospital, Boston.
-Sareena grew up in the Washington area and has lived in Cleveland Park since 2005.
-She, her husband, Nakul, and their three children relish having the Tregaron estate as their virtual backyard.
+She served on the board of ROMP (Renovations of Macomb Park) and helped to restore a neighborhood playground.
+As a volunteer for The Cultural Landscape Foundation, Sareena worked to identify at-risk historical landscapes for TCLF’s 2006 Landslide Program.
+Sareena was previously a health lawyer with Epstein, Becker and Green in Washington.
+She holds a graduate degree in Biology, and worked as a researcher in oncology clinical trials and as an analyst with the Institutional Review Board of Massachusetts General Hospital.
+Sareena has lived in Cleveland Park since 2005.
+She and her family relish having the Tregaron Estate as their virtual backyard.

 Shawn Siefers, Master Arborist